Girl missing from UP: SC unhappy over probe, says investigation report be shared with Delhi Police | Law-Order

 It said the man, who is suspected to have kidnapped the girl, was constantly luring and coaxing her to accompany him.

-She claimed after an FIR was registered in Gorakhpur, she returned to Delhi and approached a police station where she had complained regarding the man on a previous occasion but the police refused to register or take steps towards recording her complaint with respect to the kidnapping of her daughter because a prior FIR has already been lodged in Uttar Pradesh.
+She claimed after an FIR was registered in Gorakhpur, she returned to Delhi and approached a police station where she had complained regarding the man on a previous occasion but the police refused to register or take steps towards recording her complaint with respect to kidnapping of her daughter on the grounds that a prior FIR has already been lodged in Uttar Pradesh.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)